Flutter localization and internationalization i18n with examples

 // ...

-Flutter has a few predefined number formats for us, so you can pick any that suit you or find more information in the NumberFormat class docs.
+Flutter provides predefined number formats, which you can find in the NumberFormat class documentation.

 {